awaisaziz/LLM_Text2Sparql_Query/README.md

 - **Interactive web-based interface** exposing intermediate reasoning steps
 - **FastAPI backend** for prompt construction, model orchestration, and SPARQL synthesis
 - **CLI-based batch generation and evaluation** for dataset-level experiments (e.g., QALD-9)

-SparqMind is intended for researchers and practitioners interested in understanding how large language models reason over knowledge graphs, and how structured reasoning and self-validation can improve the reliability of Text-to-SPARQL systems.

 ### System Architecture